 AFF consulted on this process and is delighted that the Armed Forces Covenant has been recognised and included in this document.
 Keep talking to us and let us know if you experience disadvantage as a result of Service life.Back to top

 DPHC medical centres and access to services may differ slightly from NHS GP practices.
 At a DPHC medical centre, you will receive treatment from a mixture of Service and civilian healthcare specialists.
-You can choose to register at a NHS GP practice if you prefer to.
+You can choose to register at an NHS GP practice if you prefer to.

-For children at boarding school:
+For children at boarding school in the UK:

-Also, if your child were ill, you wouldn’t necessarily want to travel long distances to visit their GP.
+Also, if your child were ill, you would not necessarily want to travel long distances to visit their GP.
 If your child requires medical treatment while they are at home in the holidays, they can be registered as a temporary resident at your local GP practice.
-You are able to see a temporary GP for up to three months (if you require longer than this you will have to re-register with the practice).
+You can see a temporary GP for up to three months (if you require longer than this you will have to re-register with the practice).
 The temporary GP will pass on any treatment details to your child’s permanent GP to add to their medical records.

 If you are living overseas, you should be able to register as a temporary resident if you need medical treatment whilst in the UK.
-For more information visit the CAB Advice Guide

 For more advice or if you have had problems finding or registering with a GP please contact Karen Ross at email@example.comBack to top